hmcts/ccd-docker/README.md

   ```

   The bootstrap does not contact shared environments and must not be used for AAT or production credentials.

+  When local AAC uses the shared IDAM database, AAC must consume the matching `IDAM_DB_PASSWORD` generated/configured by this bootstrap.
+AAC does not generate a second database password.
   For a shared environment, set `CCD_ENV` and `CCD_ENV_FILE` to the approved managed environment file instead;
   the bootstrap will not generate values in that mode.